-- 7.4.1 The make-up exam are designed for students who were prevented from taking the exam on the regular or additional exam periods due to reasons (a)-(f) or were adversely affected according to subsection (g) below: - 7.4.2 Reasons for entitlement to a make-up exam: - (a) Active reserve duty on the exam date: reserve duty of at least 10 days in total over the course of the exam period; or reserve duty of more than 9 consecutive days or more than 20 days in total over the course of the semester in which the student was registered for a course, provided that the relevant authorizations were presented. - (b) New parent an entitling event (as listed in section 1.12.3) close to the date of the exam; if the exam was held during the eligibility period allotted to the student according to that section; or if the exam of the partner of a new mother was held within three weeks of the entitling event, provided that the relevant authorizations were presented. - (c) Fast day an exam on a recognized fast day (as specified in the academic calendar), provided that the student took the exam on another date (regular or additional). - (d) Mourning an exam that was held up to 9 days after the death of a first-degree family member (parent, brother/sister, partner, son/daughter) or up to 3 days after the death of a grandparent, provided that the relevant authorizations were presented. - (e) Hospitalization an exam was held while the student was hospitalized or in the two days after release from hospital, provided that the relevant authorizations were presented. - (f) Proximity of exams students who, in both the regular and the additional exam periods, had a final exam in a compulsory course scheduled so that its starting times is less than 20 hours apart from an exam in another compulsory course whose other period also conflicted with a compulsory course, and who enrolled in the courses on schedule (i.e., the courses are not taken earlier or later than scheduled for that academic program) and provided that they took one of the exams in each of the exam periods. - (g) Conduct in breach of regulations students who were adversely affected because the teacher (or the teacher's substitute) was not available during the exam (as required by the regulations; see section 7.5.14) or because their grade was posted less than 48 hours before the additional exam. - (h) Approval by the Teaching Committee of the faculty giving the course if students were prevented from taking the exam due to special health reasons or other exceptional circumstances, and generally provided that they took the exam on another date (regular or additional).
+- 7.4.1 The make-up exam are designed for students who were prevented from taking the exam on the regular or additional exam periods due to reasons (a)-(f) or were adversely affected according to subsection (g) below: - 7.4.2 Reasons for entitlement to a make-up exam: - (a) Active reserve duty on the exam date: reserve duty of at least 10 days in total over the course of the exam period; or reserve duty of more than 9 consecutive days or more than 20 days in total over the course of the semester in which the student was registered for a course, provided that the relevant authorizations were presented. - (b) New parent an entitling event (as listed in section 1.12.3) close to the date of the exam; if the exam was held during the eligibility period allotted to the student according to that section; or if the exam of the partner of a new mother was held within three weeks of the entitling event, provided that the relevant authorizations were presented. - (c) Fast day an exam on a recognized fast day (as specified in the academic calendar). - (d) Mourning an exam that was held up to 9 days after the death of a first-degree family member (parent, brother/sister, partner, son/daughter) or up to 3 days after the death of a grandparent, provided that the relevant authorizations were presented. - (e) Hospitalization an exam was held while students or their child aged up to 18 years was hospitalized or in the two days after release from hospital, provided that the relevant authorizations were presented. - (f) Proximity of exams students who had two exams in a compulsory course in proximity (less than 20 hours from the beginning of the exam) to any other compulsory course, provided that they took one of the exams in each course and that the courses were not taken earlier or later than scheduled for that academic program. - (g) Conduct in breach of regulations students who were adversely affected because the teacher (or the teacher's substitute) was not available during the exam (as required by the regulations; see section 7.5.14) or because their grade was posted less than 48 hours before the additional exam. - (h) Approval by the Teaching Committee of the faculty giving the course if students were prevented from taking the exam due to special health reasons or other exceptional circumstances, and generally provided that they took the exam on another date (regular or additional). - 7.4.3 In a service course given by one faculty to another, the Teaching Committee of the faculty giving the course can allow the faculty receiving the course to decide in matters of make-up exams.

-- 7.4.3 In a service course given by one faculty to another, the Teaching Committee of the faculty giving the course can allow the faculty receiving the course to decide in matters of make-up exams. - 7.4.4 Requests for make-up exams must be submitted with original supporting documentation to the Teaching Committee of the faculty giving the course no later than one week after the grades of the additional exam have been published (for that same course).
+- 7.4.4 Requests for make-up exams must be submitted with original supporting documentation to the Teaching Committee of the faculty giving the course no later than one week after the grades of the additional exam have been published (for that same course).
 The Teaching Committee's decision will be notified to the student as soon as possible and in any case no later than one week before the date of the make-up exam. - 7.4.5 Students who received permission for a make-up exam and did not take the exam without giving advance notice of their intentions (at least one week before the exam) will receive a zero grade on the exam. - 7.4.6 The determining grade in any case, the last-received grade is the determining one, whether the student took the additional or a make-up exam.